msminerv/bg-project/cleaning/README.md

 8. Type `prompt`
 9. Type `mget *` and all of the files for that folder will begin to download
 NB: You can type the name of a single file or multiple as well.

+## Third way to access the data
+1. Enter the shared Jupyter Notebook
+2. Access ".ipynb"
+3. Description of steps are in the code